 Mobile Betting Platform: 7/10

 If you are looking for the shining star of payouts in the industry then you’ve found it here with SportBet.
-Along with 5Dimes, if I could rate their payouts any higher then a ten then I would.
-There is a huge list of payout methods on their web site, but I will focus on the options that are the most popular.
+Along with 5Dimes, if we could rate their payouts any higher then a ten then we would.
+There is a huge list of payout methods on their web site, but we will focus on the options that are the most popular.

 First are the cashier’s checks.
 Requests for check payouts are free once every 30 days, and additional payouts outside of that window will cost $40-$80.
-Though with the limit currently at around $3,800, you’d be in very good shape to need a payout more often than every 30 days.
+However, with the limit currently at around $3,800, you’d have to be in very good shape to need a payout more often than every 30 days.

 Another option which is my favorite is the Bitcoin payout.
 Here you can request payouts of up to $10,000 straight through their Cashier system and up to $100,000 through an email.
-The last time I requested a payout through Bitcoin I had the money in my account in four hours.
+The last time we requested a payout through Bitcoin the money arrived in the account in four hours.
 Those that have been around this industry know that type of turn around time is extremely impressive.

 Ease and price of payouts: 10/10